-The oldest reference to Ksiaz castle is dated from 1293, but some historians claim its construction started in 1288.
+The oldest reference to the Ksiaz fortification is dated from 1293, but some historians claim its construction started in 1288.
 It changed hands many times, either by conquest or by sale.

 Until 1482 the primary function of the castle was purely military.
-But Georg von Stein decided to redesign interiors to turn the castle into his residence.
-In 1509 Kunz von Hohberg bought the castle, and it belonged to his descendants until 1941, when it was confiscated by Nazis.
+But Georg von Stein decided to redesign the interiors to turn the castle into his residence.
+In 1509 Kunz von Hochberg bought the manor, and it belonged to his descendants until 1941, when it was confiscated by Nazis.

-During the Second World War Nazis seized the Castle.
+During World War II Nazis seized the Castle.
 It was partially destroyed, and below it, long tunnels were constructed.
 Like many constructions in this region, it formed part of the mysterious Riese Project, a big Nazi project of unknown purpose.

 After the war, the castle underwent another demolition – this time by Russians, who plundered the interiors leaving the castle as a ruin.
 The renovation of the castle started in 1974, and now it functions as a museum.